MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementExchangeOnPremisPolicy.md

 ### -KnownDeviceClasses
 The list of device classes known to Exchange
-To construct, see NOTES section for KNOWNDEVICECLASSES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for KNOWNDEVICECLASSES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementExchangeDeviceClass[]